Caring for Carers Project

 If you find that your caring responsibilities are affecting your University life, try the following:

 Speak to someone in Student Support

-You should notify Student Support as soon as possible that youve had a problem.
+You should notify Student Support as soon as possible that you have a problem.
 This will be useful if you decide to file for extenuating circumstances later.
 If you find that your caring responsibilities combined with the pressures of studying are affecting your emotional, mental or physical health, you can drop into Student Support to speak to a member of staff about what additional support may be available to you as a carer.

 Contact details and opening times of the Student Support Office on your campus.